Catch-XXII/CityLocator/README.md

 # CityLocator
-a simple example for lists, tuples and loop statements with chrome browser
+Example for lists, tuples and loop statements with Google Chrome Browser